onivim/oni2/docs/docs/using-onivim/configuration.md

 - `workbench.tree.indent` __(_int_ default: `2`)__ - Indentation of the tree explorer.

+## Rendering

+- `vsync` __(_bool_ default: `false`)__ - Whether rendering should sync with vertical retrace of the monitor.
+VSync adds input latency, as rendering must sync with the refresh rate of the monitor, but it reduces screen tearing.

 ### UI

 - `ui.shadows` __(_bool_ default: `true`)__ - Use drop-shadows in the rendering of menus, overlays, etc.